Spireblight/Spireblight/README.md

         ```
 3. Run `python ./main.py` to start the server
     * At this step the website should be accessible at `localhost:8080`
-4. Run `python ./client.py` once to create a skeleton `dev-config.yml` file
+4. Run `python ./client.py` once to create a skeleton `client-config.yml` file
-5. Check `default-config.yml` and `dev-config.yml` settings and validate:
+5. Check `default-config.yml`, `dev-config.yml` and `client-config.yml` settings and validate:
-    1. that there is a secret set for the server and,
+    1. that there is a secret set for the server and client,
     2. that the Spire path matches your OS
 6. Stop and restart the server (`ctrl-c` to stop, then `python ./main.py`)
 7. Stop and restart the client (`ctrl-c` to stop, then `python ./client.py`)